 The CDI program requires deep and close collaboration from all the CDI campuses as well as contributions from faculty, postdocs, graduate students, and undergraduates.
 Each of the science themes will closely involve at least three campuses, with collaborative structures ensuring frequent (see below) communication and joint mentoring, including generous travel budgets, annual meetings, and regular video conferences.

 Much of the research described here will be led by junior scientists (both postdocs and graduate students) whose projects link the different campuses, developing a cohort of young investigators skilled in the many fields required by studies of the Cosmic Dawn.
 Each campus will host a graduate student whose project explicitly links them to a secondary advisor at a different campus.
-These projects may include the semi-analytic models of galaxy formation (UCLA/UCSC), and others.
+These projects may include the semi-analytic models of galaxy formation (UCLA/UCSC), advanced statistical analysis of IGM structures (UCB/UCSB), and others.

 We will also host four postdocs, with at least one assigned to each of our science themes.
-These positions will be advertised widely, with candidates invited to describe how they will best contribute to these science themes at any one of the CDI campuses while fostering direct .
+These positions will be advertised widely, with candidates invited to describe how they will best contribute to these science themes at any one of the CDI campuses while fostering direct collaborations.
 The successful candidates will be chosen by a panel composed of Co-PIs and Co-Is, with preference given to those with strong scientific records as well as obtaining a wide distribution across the collaboration and across science themes.
 Two of these postdocs will be funded for three years, while the others will be funded for two-year terms, with a third year to be obtained from extramural sources (see below).

 IV.
 Summary